 Holidays are great opportunities to reach out to customers and attract them to a business.
 Special menus, offers, seasonal decorations—these efforts spark positive feelings and foster loyalty.

-In the same way, you can create a festive atmosphere for their staff, and build bonds and loyalty.
+In the same way, you can create a festive atmosphere for your staff, and build bonds and loyalty.
 Additionally, keep track of birthdays, major events in employees’ lives, and other ways to celebrate the people who share the amazing, challenging, never-ending experience of running a small business.

 Employee turnover is a costly endeavor that can quickly eat away at your profits.
 Instead of resigning yourself to these expenses, think about investing in your staff on an ongoing basis.
 Acting on the tips above can go a long way towards keeping morale high among your team.